-Mayor Thomas Tomzak may be rightly praised for his role in advancing major public works projects during his tenure as mayor, but he is clueless to a fault when it comes to social issues and their causes.
+Mayor Thomas Tomzak may be rightly praised for his role in during his tenure as mayor, but he is clueless to a fault when it comes to

-Fredericksburg legitimately needs a new court facility.
-In my opinion, concerns over the courthouse tax increases amount to hyperbolic tax fear mongering.
+Fredericksburg legitimately In my opinion, concerns over the amount to hyperbolic tax fear mongering.